Pupil Services and Special Education

 http://odr.pattan.net

-The Office for Dispute Resolution provides the resources for parents and educational agencies to resolve disputes concerning the identification, evaluation, educational placement, or the provision of a free and appropriate public education for students with disabilities, students who are gifted, and children with disabilities served by the early intervention process.
+The Office for Dispute Resolution provides resources for parents and educational agencies to resolve disputes concerning the identification, evaluation, educational placement, or provision of a free appropriate public education for students with disabilities, students who are gifted, and children with disabilities served by the early intervention process.
 ODR provides Individualized Education Program (IEP) Facilitation, Mediation, and Dispute Resolution Skills Training, Due Process and Appeals Panel Process, and a Speakers' Bureau.

 The 2025-2028 Special Education Comprehensive Plan is available for public review until Wednesday, April 23, 2025.